Cross-Cultural Communication: How youth engagement organizations around the country are reaching diverse stakeholders in culturally relevant ways

 Throughout SHIFT, 2017 SHIFT Award Official Selections will be highlighted during lunchtime discussions developed around each Award category.
 The Youth Engagement lunchtime discussion will be held from 12:15-1:30 p.m. at Lotus.
-The lunch will convene stakeholders in the Youth Engagement category for networking, discussions of challenges common to the space and a showcase of the ways Award category representatives are addressing them with their work.
+Presented by Grand Teton National Park Foundation, the lunch will convene stakeholders in the Youth Engagement category for networking, discussions of challenges common to the space and a showcase of the ways Award category representatives are addressing them with their work.

 The discussion is open to the public, and local stakeholders as well as SHIFT attendees are invited to participate.
 Food and beverages will be available for purchase.